 Painting Technique that Portrays Emotions

-Audrey Stone paintings contain many layers that confront the viewer with numerous changes in the surface.
+Audrey Stone paintings contain many layers that are quick to confront the viewer with numerous changes in the surface.
 First layer of paint usually soaks right through the canvas but slowly, as the artwork progresses linen and canvas base gets covered in layers of paint that transform rough fabric into a smooth surface.
 Audrey Stone uses tape to control the movement of the paint which enables her to create edges in her abstract work, something that has been her fascination since the early days.
 There a lot of symbolism in the color itself.
 Every individual sees color in a different way but yet there are some common conceptions people share about each individual color.
 For example, blue can symbolize the sky or the ocean, red can symbolize blood and black death.
 Audrey Stone uses a rich color palette to portray emotions and create contrast thus adding a human touch to her abstract artworks.

 Audrey Stone is represented by IdeelArt.